Yeelen-cy/MD-automation/README.md

 3. **Script failures**:
    - Check the log output for specific error messages
-   - Ensure all required software (AMBER, GROMACS) is properly installed
+   - Ensure all required software ( GROMACS) is properly installed

 ## Logging
 The script generates detailed logs showing: